Neil-Crago/fractal_algebra/README.md

 ### 2. `tma_engine`

 A lightweight crate providing the algebraic tools for 2D affine transformations (`TMA`).
 This engine is the geometric heart of the project, used for generating fractals via Iterated Function Systems (IFS) and the Chaos Game algorithm.

-## Vision

-The overarching goal of this project is to develop tools and theories based on a "fractal" understanding of mathematical and physical systems.
-We explore the idea that complexity arises from simple, iterative rules, and that the relationships between objects are as important as the objects themselves.

-The project investigates concepts such as:
-- The geometric patterns hidden in the prime factorizations of integers.
-- The potential for a unified "fractal algebra" to describe phenomena across different scales.
-- The nature of time and observation in a universe with fractal structure.

 ## License